Florida Legislative Update: Structural Integrity Reserve Studies

 Updating your association’s reserve study is essential for the financial and physical wellbeing of the property and residents alike.
 Updates keep funding plans and repair and replacement schedules on track, and current and future homeowners will benefit from stable, equitable reserve contributions.

-READ MOREEffective Stormwater Management: The Importance of Ponds in Community Associations
+READ MOREEffective Stormwater Management: The Role of Ponds in Communities

 When it comes to stormwater management, it is incredibly important that associations have a system in place to avoid flooding in any area.
 Enter: ponds!

-READ MOREFlorida Reserve Funding Methods: Component, Cash Flow, and Making the Switch
+READ MOREFlorida Reserve Funding Methods: Component, Cash Flow & Switching

 Funding using the component method was legally required in Florida for decades, but since the administrative code was adjusted in 2002, many associations have adopted the cash flow method, or pooled reserves.
 So, what are the component and cash flow methods, why would an association choose cash flow, and how do they make the switch?

-READ MOREResidential Roof Essentials: Types, Maintenance, Best Practices, and More
+READ MOREResidential Roof Essentials: Types, Maintenance, and Best Practices

 Roofing systems are one of the most valuable components of your property, and they sure do take a beating to ensure that you remain sheltered.
 So, when it comes time to take care of your roof, what do you need to know, and what can you do to protect it?